mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 castDown (SomeNum nd x) = error "not possible!"
 ```

-All of these function pointers essentially exist at runtime "inside" the
+All of these function pointers essentially exist at runtime _inside_ the
 `SomeNum`.
 So, `SomeFractional` can be "cast up" to `SomeNum` by simply
 dropping the `FractionalDict`.
 However, you cannot "cast down" from `SomeNum`
 because there is no way to materialize the `FractionalDict`: the association
 from type to instance is lost at runtime.
-OOP languages get around this by
+OOP languages usually get around
-having the _value itself_ hold pointers to all of its interface implementations
+this by having the _value itself_ hold pointers to all of its interface
-at runtime, or some other form of runtime reflection.
-However, in Haskell, we
+implementations at runtime.
+However, in Haskell, we have type erasure by
-have type erasure by default: there are no tables carried around at runtime.
+default: there are no tables carried around at runtime.[^erasure]

-(Most OOP languages also have a mechanism for type erasure to mimic the same
+[^erasure]: Must OOP languages also have mechanisms for type erasure, but the
-runtime representation, and with that you also lose the ability to downcast)
+_default_ is unerased, which is opposite of Haskell.

 In the end, existential subtyping requires explicit wrapping/unwrapping instead
 of implicit or lightweight casting possible in OOP languages optimized around
-this sort of behavior.
-Existential-based subtyping is just less common in
+this sort of behavior.[^existentialprop] Existential-based subtyping is just less common in
 Haskell because parametric polymorphism offers a solution to most similar
 problems.
 For more on this topic, Simon Peyton Jones has [a nice lecture][spj]
 on the topic.

 [spj]: https://www.youtube.com/watch?v=6COvD8oynmI

-Note that there are current [GHC proposals][existentials] that attempt to allow
+[^existentialprop]: Note that there are current [GHC proposals][existentials]
-"naked" existentials without newtype wrappers, so we could actually get the
+that attempt to allow "naked" existentials without newtype wrappers, so we
-same seamless and implicit up-casting as we would get in OOP languages.
+could actually get the same seamless and implicit up-casting as we would get in
+OOP languages.
 However, the jury is out on whether or not this is a good idea.

 [existentials]: https://github.com/ghc-proposals/ghc-proposals/pull/473